 BIG DISCLAIMER: I have a VERY Sensitive Nose

-I’m going to mention the smell of these wraps and the taste that they impart to food. … Read the rest
+I’m going to mention the smell of these wraps and the taste that they impart to food.
+But you should… Read the rest

 We’ve had a Copco plastic salad spinner (aka lettuce dryer) for years.
 Actually, Michael has had it since the 90’s before I was even a thought in his head.

 I use it because we already have it, but I’ve never liked it.
 It’s plastic, so it gets slimy and hard to clean out.
 And it’s big.
 It takes up a lot of valuable real estate in the kitchen.
 From time to time, I’ve gone online and searched Google for “plastic-free salad spinner” or “stainless steel salad spinner.”
 But I just keep getting tricked by this Oxo stainless steel salad spinner, which is only stainless steel on the outside.
-The inside basket–the part that actually touches your salad — is still plastic.
-Plus, I don’t make salads that often anyway, so I couldn’t really justify buying a brand new one even if I did find a plastic-free model.… Read the rest
+The inside basket–the… Read the rest

 Did you know Vita-Mix, the high speed blender that is so fast it can make hot soup, originally came with a stainless steel container instead of plastic?